veeringman/veriCortex/README.md

 **Trust Layer for AI — Verifiable Intelligence on BlockDAG**

 > **⚠️ Project Notice:**
 > This project is being renamed to **ProofCortex**.
-ProofCortex and VeriCortex names are being used interchangebly.
+ProofCortex and ProofCortex names are being used interchangebly.

 ProofCortex is a **modular AI verification and trust framework** designed to run first on **BlockDAG** networks.
 It enables applications to **prove AI outputs**, **secure autonomous agents**, and **build verifiable compute pipelines**.